About The Touring Network

 Who We Are

-The Touring Network is managed by a strong core team made up of Claire Mackay (Co-Director – Marketing & Development) and Rhiannon McIntyre (Co-Director – Operations and Development) and Bronwen Nixon (Network Development Coordinator).
+The Touring Network is managed by a strong core team, made up of Claire Mackay (Co-Director), Rhiannon McIntyre, Teri Laing (Communications & Engagement Manager) and Fee Shaw, Network Development Manager.

-Rhiannon leads the strategic management and practical delivery of all operations of the organisation, as well as providing business leadership to realise The Touring Network’s vision.
+Rhiannon leads the strategic and operational management of the organisation, as well as provides business leadership to realise The Touring Network’s vision.
 An advocate for community development through events, and believes in the transformative power of live performance.

 Prior to joining the team, Rhiannon was a classically-trained flautist and music tutor, worked in tourism, hospitality and events, toured Europe with NoFit State Circus, and was part of the team behind the Insider Festival.
-Her key skills lie in project and event management, with a particular geekiness for finances and budgets, and strives to keep things simple, genuine, and under control.
+Rhiannon strives to keep things simple, genuine, and under control.